-The below includes a list of names mentioned in the Haun collection.
+A list of people mentioned in the Haun collection, including dates of birth and death and biographical details, where know.
 Family members are arranged by relationship relative to the primary diarist, James and John Haun, and by year of birth.
-Others are arranged alphabetically by surname.
+All others are arranged alphabetically by surname.
 Biographical details have been included where known.
-Any one with additional details is invited to submit them to email@example.com for inclusion.

 - James Humphrey Haun